logo for the-organic-gardener.com on Organic Pest Control

 You have to be smart.

-Even with chemical pesticides the problems still reappear.
+Remember: even with chemical pesticides the problems still reappear.
 But as you grow you come to depend more on pesticides which prove to be less effective and more costly.

-As an organic gardener you have opted not to poison nature and not kill the organisms that will assist you in organic pest control as well as pollination.
+As an organic gardener you have opted not to poison nature and not kill the organisms that will assist you in organic pest control as well as in pollination.
 Complete pest eradication should not be the goal.

 A FEW QUICK TIPS